My Rules Are Not Your Rules

 - In Celestia many enemies get extra pips at the start of the battle than is possible for the PCs.

 - Apart from bosses, many NPCs, enemy and ally alike, roughly correspond to a specific playable class and have a handful of that class's signature abilities.
 However, while players' abilities have been modified, removed or had restrictions put on them, those changes haven't usually affected NPCs.
-Therefore it's not unusual to see them plonk down shaman totems that were removed two expansions ago, or channel spells like that are now instant cast.
+Therefore it's not unusual to see them plonk down shaman totems that were removed two expansions ago, channel spells like that are now instant cast, or use old animations for spells whose animations were overhauled for players.

 - ReBoot: the world inside a computer uses this trope all the time with its Game Cubes.
 The pinnacle of this is during a Pokémon style game, where Matrix and Bob utterly ignore the "Mons vs Mons" rule and go straight for the User handler.